| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 PREDETERMINED OUTPUT PASSWORDS¶

-In case for some reason you cannot use random passwords with your account, or you want to store a “password” that you cannot change, like a PIN code for example, or a passphrase shared with your colleagues, you can specify a maximum 77 character long password, that will be generated by the SPHINX client for you.
-In that case the command line looks like this (note the same syntax also works for the change operation)
+If you cannot use random passwords for your account, or if you need to store a fixed “password” such as a PIN code or a shared passphrase, you can set a predetermined password (up to 77 characters).
+The SPHINX client will generate it for you.
+For example, the command below (which also works for the change operation) sets a fixed password:

 -